Vintage enamelware toy teapot, 60-second test:

 This piece is discussed in detail in the video linked here.

 I will update this post shortly but just wanted to start by making sure the XRF readings were up online.
 Readings are science-based, replicable, and accurate.
-Each component of each piece reported on (here on this blog) has been tested multiple times to confirm the readings; one full set of readings (per component) is reported here on the blog.
+Each component of each piece reported here on the website has been tested multiple times to confirm the readings; one full set of readings (per component) is reported here on the site.

 Please let me know if you have any questions.